Our Team

 Bill Jarosz is a Founding Partner of Cartesian Capital Group, a global investment management firm headquartered in New York.
 He started Cartesian’s office in Shanghai, China.
 He also serves as Executive Director of Satellos Bioscience, a biotechnology firm focusing on novel treatments for skeletal muscle regeneration.
 Bill grew up in Bozeman, Montana, and graduated from University of Montana.
 He subsequently graduated from the Fletcher School at Tufts University with an M.A. in Law and Diplomacy and from Harvard Law School with a J.D., magna cum laude.
 Before founding Cartesian, Bill practiced law in New York at Debevoise & Plimpton.

-Rachel Caroll Rivas
+Rachel Carroll Rivas

 Treasurer